Supply Chains, New Geographies and Canada

 COVID-19 has produced a new type of geopolitics, one that is sharply focused on the ability of countries to influence global production.

-Supply chain disruptions experienced during COVID-19 made countries aware of the strategic importance enjoyed by states in ‘supplying’ to chains.
+Supply chain security challenges experienced during COVID-19 made countries aware of the strategic importance enjoyed by states in ‘supplying’ to chains.
 Some countries sourcing locations are indispensable for the efficient functioning of various supply chains.
 This indispensability has a geopolitical dimension.

 China – as a major supplier of global rare earths and industrial raw materials – enjoys great geopolitical heft due to its ability to ‘disrupt’ supply chains from exogenous shocks like COVID-19.
 Russia – a major source of natural gas for Europe and the world – can disrupt global gas distribution through supply shortages and higher prices by commencing a military conflict with Ukraine.